 March 1, 2023

 During a career spanning six decades, Carlos Cruz-Diez (1923-2019) produced radically innovative works that explored the behavior and experience of color in space.
-Selected by ICAA Director Mari Carmen Ramírez with the artist while he was still living, nearly 100 documents from the archive of the Cruz-Diez Documentation Center, in collaboration with the Cruz-Diez Foundation, will be published in the ICAA’s Documents Project this year, commemorating the centennial of the artist’s birth.
+The ICAA is proud to join in celebrating the centenary of the artist’s birth with the publication of new documents from the archive of the Cruz-Diez Documentation Center.
+Selected by ICAA Director Mari Carmen Ramírez with the artist while he was still living, nearly 100 documents will be added to the ICAA’s Documents Project this year, in collaboration with the Cruz-Diez Foundation.
 Comprised mostly of newspaper articles from the 1940s to 1990s, the selection makes freely accessible primary sources that chronicle Cruz-Diez’s development as an artist, the reception of his work, and his pioneering contributions to art in Venezuela, Paris, and beyond.
 The first set of 43 documents from the selection is now available in our digital archive.

 “Cruz-Diez is one of the pillars of the MFAH Latin American art collection,” Ramírez says.
 “We not only own a number of key works by him but also manage approximately 80 works from the Cruz-Diez Foundation Collection which are on long-term loan to the museum.
 These works serve as the basis for programs and exhibitions of his work at the MFAH.
 The document selection is meant to expand and provide depth to the museum’s collecting efforts.
 The documents—mostly critical articles that appeared in newspapers, catalogues, art magazines by leading art critics of the time—provide an overview of the critical reception of his work in the European and Latin American press throughout several decades of intense production.
 Cruz-Diez was a great communicator and some of these documents involve interviews where he explains the theoretical premises of his experiments with color.
 All in all, this trove of documents illustrates the artist’s position as an artistic visionary and innovator.”